dhimantj/ML-Projects/README.md

 Current and most active Projects!

-CLASSIFICATION PROJECT (Recent and still on going)
+1_LINEAR REGRESSION PROJECTS (Recent and still on going) - Most up to date!

-LINEAR REGRESSION PROJECTS (Recent and still on going) - Most up to date!
+2_CLASSIFICATION PROJECT (Recent and still on going)

 The Below Projects are in draft version and still need polishing!
-After completion it will move up to the CURRENT Projects!
+After completion it will move up to the CURRENT Projects and it will also be labelled!

-2. Logic Regression Project
+Logic Regression Project

-3. K Nearest Neighbors
+K Nearest Neighbors

-4. Decision Trees & Ransom Forest
+Decision Trees & Ransom Forest

-5. Support Vectors Machines
+Support Vectors Machines

-6. K Means Clustering
+K Means Clustering

-7. Recommender Systems
+Recommender Systems

 Still in early Phase!
-8. TensorFlow and Keras
+TensorFlow and Keras

 -- Project Status: [Active]